Biomedical Waste Is Not The Same As Medical Waste: Expert Solutions For Biomedical Waste

 Effective management of biomedical waste involves several critical steps:

-1. Segregation: Properly separating different types of biomedical waste at the point of generation is essential.
-This ensures that each type of waste is handled and treated in an appropriate manner.
+- Segregation: Properly separating different types of biomedical waste at the point of generation is essential.
+This ensures that all kinds of waste are handled and treated appropriately.

 The Importance of Proper Biomedical Waste Disposal